Neshaminys Zac Martin has learned what it takes to be successful on the mat - Sport - The Intelligencer - The Media Times

 But he’s not happy

 “I was expecting to do better in the US last season and that didn’t happen,” said Zac Martin of Neshaminy.
 “And because I didn’t do it, it really helped motivate me for this season.
-I want to go back to the States and climb the podium.
-The bigger goal, the main goal, is to win everything.
-I know that it won’t be easy because everyone is really tough in the States, but I’ve learned what you have to do if you want to do well in the States. “
+I want to get back to the States and on the podium.
+But the bigger goal, the main goal, is to win everything.
+I know that that won. ” It’s not easy because everyone in States is really tough, but I’ve learned what to do if you want to do well in States. “

 And he uses the time to get to that point.

-“Zac works as hard as any wrestler I’ve seen improve,” said Neshaminy’s assistant coach Dex Lederer.
+“Zac works as hard as any wrestler I’ve seen get better,” said Neshaminy’s assistant coach Dex Lederer.

 And even though he struggled almost every game at 138 pounds this season (he once competed at 145), Martin will be in a different weight category at tournament time.